quackgraph/quackgraph-agent/dev-docs/flow.todo.md

+is the external agent can see temporal evolution of the overall graph nodes edges relationship network?

+===

 I feel like labyrint doing too much on its own where mastra natively provide everything to implement like runtimeContext, worfklow, step, memory